la2050/challenge/_2021/learn/encorps-stem-teachers.md

   students experienced an increased level of academic achievement and 88% had a better understanding of real-world connections with math and science due to their EnCorps Guest Teacher.
-Approximately how many people will be directly impacted by this proposal?: '300' Approximately how many people will be indirectly impacted by this proposal?: '15000' Please describe the broader impact of your proposal.: > The Fellowship serves middle and high school students, ages 11-18, in Title 1 schools where over 60% of students are low-income, as defined by qualifying for free or reduced-price lunch.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '300' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '15000' Describe how Los Angeles County will be different if your work is successful.: > The Fellowship serves middle and high school students, ages 11-18, in Title 1 schools where over 60% of students are low-income, as defined by qualifying for free or reduced-price lunch.
 77% of our students are of populations